Platte County School District Number 3

 Platte County School District #3 is a public school district based in Platte City, Missouri, United States.

 Geography

-Platte County School District #3 serves Platte County.
+Platte County School District #3 is based in Platte County.
 The school district encloses some of Kansas City International Airport.

+The majority of the district is in Platte County, where it includes portions of Kansas City, as well as Ferrelview, Platte City, Tracy, and the Platte County portion of Smithville.
+The district extends into Clay County, where it includes more portions of Kansas City.

 Schools

 The school district is split into two campuses.
 The original campus is the Platte City campus, within the town limits of Platte City.
 It includes the following schools.